 A student has the right to refuse permission to release any or all directory information without the student's prior written consent.
 The student, at the time of registration, must request in writing that the directory information not be released.
-The student must notify the Assistant Registrar in writing each academic year of enrollment to deny the release of information.
-To deny the release of information, including photographs in recognized activities, programs, services, and sports, the student must notify in writing the Assistant Registrar each academic year.
+The student must notify the Assistant Director of Academic Services in writing each academic year of enrollment to deny the release of information.
+To deny the release of information, including photographs in recognized activities, programs, services, and sports, the student must notify in writing the Assistant Director of Academic Services each academic year.